Skip to content

 print(result) # Output: 'Hello, '

-You can also use the replace() method to remove a substring from the end of a string.
-The replace() method takes two arguments: the substring to be replaced, and the replacement string.
-You can use an empty string as the replacement string to remove the substring.
+Using replace() method The replace() method takes two arguments: the substring to be replaced, and the replacement string.
+You can use an empty string as the replacement to remove the substring.
+Note that replace() removes all occurrences of the substring in the string, not just the one at the end, which may not be suitable if the substring appears elsewhere.

 string = 'Hello, world!'